Adjunct Professor Mark Armstrong

 Wearable electronic devices including the Gennaris Bionic Eye and Brain Stimulation headgear for the treatment for psychiatric disorders are important design research projects creating IP and translating research findings into commercial outcomes for partners.

 Mark is recognised as one of Australia’s foremost designers.
 He applies a collaborative multi-disciplinary processes to studio-based research to achieve design excellence and innovation.
-As well as a Practice Professor at Monash University, he was Founder and Director of Blue Sky, one of Australia’s leading design consultancies.
+He was formerly Director of Health Collab and a Practice Professor at Monash University.
+He was also Founder and Director of Blue Sky, one of Australia’s leading design consultancies.
 Over the last decade, Mark has steered Blue Sky to meet new challenges in the Australian design landscape.
 His clients include Qantas, Cochlear, ResMed, Breville, Telstra, Coles, Electrolux, Commonwealth Bank, Philips, Caroma, Victa, United Nations, Olympus and Sydney Olympic Committee.